 the 1755 Fry-Jefferson map of Virginia shows more islands in the Chesapeake Bay than are present today, after 400 years of rising sea levels and island erosion

 Source: Library of Congress, A map of the most inhabited part of Virginia containing the whole province of Maryland with part of Pensilvania, New Jersey and North Carolina (by Joshua Fry and Peter Jefferson, 1755)

-The water table is just below the surface (graves are typically raised above ground level), and groundwater near the surface is saline.
+The water table is just below the surface, and groundwater near the surface is saline.
 Until the 1940's, most houses relied upon rainwater trapped in cisterns for drinking water.
-In 1983 the private wells, including one dug in 1925 for a fish-packing plant, were consolidated in a community water system.
+In 1983 the private wells, including one dug in 1925 for a fish-packing plant, were consolidated into a community water system.

 rainfall on the Eastern Shore recharges the groundwater at the top of the Yorktown-Eastover and the Columbia aquifers, but Tangier draws its groundwater from deep wells (800-1,000 feet deep) that tap the Potomac Formation